zonika/rps-game-app-web-0715-public/README.md

 ### Get the tests to pass

 Create an RPSGameResults model backed by Sequel and get the tests passing.
+If you're not building off of the provided solution to part 1, then just copy/paste the specs into your project.

 RPSGameResults should be stored in an "rps_game_results" table, which looks
 like: